ergonode/docs/docs/backend/cookbook/new_channel.md

 # How to create a new channel

 Channel
-* Entity Claas to management
+* Entity Class to management
-* external service connector(if required)
+* external service connector (if required)
 * specific configuration of a specific target system

 In your channel [module].